 As you can see, trademark law has the potential to create a very strange situation in which the owner of a US trademark registration would actually be prohibited from using its registered trademark throughout the entire United States if you could show that you were using your unregistered trademark nationwide before the owner of the registration applied to register its mark.

 Who Owns Trademark Rights and Where?

 The bottom line is that while ownership of a US trademark registration provides many important benefits and protections, it doesn’t necessarily establish who has the exclusive right to use a particular trademark in a particular region of the United States.
 Prior users of trademarks have significant legal protections under US trademark law and can prevent owners of trademark registrations from using their trademarks under certain circumstances.
 If you fail to respect those trademark rights, you’ll likely find yourself wishing that you did.

 Questions About US Trademark Registration and Infringement?

-If you would like to consult with a US trademark attorney about the US trademark registration process, or would like to explore the possibility of registering your particular trademark, please call me at (314) 749-4059 for your free consultation.
-Alternatively, do not hesitate to reach me through the contact form on this page or via email at firstname.lastname@example.org.
+I’m experienced US trademark attorney Morris Turek.
+If you have any questions about the scope of your trademark rights, or maybe need to discuss a possible trademark infringement with a knowledgeable and reliable trademark attorney, please don’t hesitate to give me a call at (314) 749-4059 for your no-cost consultation.
+You can also reach me by completing the contact form on this page or via email at firstname.lastname@example.org.
 I look forward to hearing from you soon.